-Mortgage With Judgment And Tax Liens
+Mortgage With Judgment And Tax Liens Guidelines

-Borrowers who have an open judgment in credit file, it could become an issue if they are planning to apply for mortgage financing.
+Borrowers who have an open judgment in the credit file, it could become an issue if they are planning to apply for mortgage financing.

-- Public records include judgments, bankruptcies, foreclosures, deeds-in-lieu of foreclosure, state and federal tax liens.
+- Public records include judgments, bankruptcies, foreclosures, deeds-in-lieu of foreclosure, state and federal tax liens

-- Negative public records are frowned upon lenders and almost all lenders would want a detailed letter of explanation.
+- Almost all lenders would want a detailed letter of explanation

-- Unfortunately, most lenders will likely want borrowers to address the judgment and possibly get it paid and closed completely as a condition to funding the loan.
+- Possibly get it paid and closed completely as a condition to funding the loan

 Conventional Loans Versus FHA Loans